kh4sh3i/Splunk/README.md

 <img src="/img/2.png" />

+### splunk database structure
+* sql BD = use Ram , good for data analysis => like mysql
+* Nosql BD = use storage , good for Big data analysis => like mongodb
+* distributed database = splunk + hadoop( use map reduce) => project HUNK

+Tip: hunk project dose not famouse and never use. splunk use mongodb for storing data

+### splunk data pipeline
+* raw data (add host,source metadata field to any log row)
+* parsing (add timestamp and make beautiful format for field of data
+* indexing (we create multiple indexing splunk docker for better search)
+* search (use tag,macro and other field for search data)

 ## [Splunk Attack Range](https://github.com/splunk/attack_range)
 A tool that allows you to create vulnerable instrumented local or cloud environments to simulate attacks against and collect the data into Splunk